FitzsimmonsCM/Fitzkundert-Recipes/breakfast/egg_bacon_hotpocket.md

 **Reheat instructions**

 Microwave = 3 - 5 Minutes (flip half way) \
-Air Fryer = 5 - 10 Minutes 180C (350F) \
+Air Fryer = 5 - 10 min 180C (350F) \
-Oven = 5 - 10 Minutes 200C (400F)
+Conventional Oven = 5 - 10 min 200C (400F)

 **NOTES**
-- If you find yourself have trouble forming the dough from it being too sticky, start by adding the flour first then slowly add the yogurt & mix it together.Depending on the yogurt brand some contain less or moisture than others causing it to be stickier.
-If this happens slowly add more flour until you reach a consistency you can work with & make sure to add some flour to your hands as well”
+- If you find yourself have trouble forming the dough from it being too sticky, start by adding the flour first then slowly add the yogurt & mix it together.
+- Depending on the yogurt brand some contain less or moisture than others causing it to be stickier.
+If this happens slowly add more flour until you reach a consistency you can work with & make sure to add some flour to your hands as well.